 Statistics of truck accidents report hundreds of injuries and fatalities from underride accidents each year.

 While these types of accidents are not common, they are catastrophic enough to cause high fatality and injury rates.
 The serious consequences that can occur from trucking accidents of this nature must not be taken lightly.

 Are There Laws to Protect Drivers from Underride Accidents?

-A tremendous amount of energy has been invested into bettering the safety regulations and maintenance laws of trucking companies and the drivers who work for them.
+A tremendous amount of energy has been invested into bettering the safety regulations and maintenance laws of trucking companies and their drivers.
 Unfortunately, unsafe driving and negligent practices remain a problem for truckers throughout the nation.
 Therefore, if you have been injured or if you lost a loved one in a fatal underride trucking accident, then you owe it to yourself—and your family—to take legal action.

 If you or a loved one has been involved in a truck accident, you need to immediately speak to our firm.
-At Arnold & Itkin, we have handled some of the largest truck accident cases in all of the United States.
-The reckless and negligent behaviors of truck drivers and trucking companies can be brought to light and used in the representation of your accident and injury case.
-We know what it takes to successfully recover damages for truck accident victims, and we are prepared to employ the necessary measures to protect and uphold your rights after an accident of this nature.
+At Arnold & Itkin, we have handled some of the largest truck accident cases in the U.S. The reckless, negligent behaviors of drivers and trucking companies can be brought to light and used in the representation of your accident case.
+We know what it takes to successfully recover damages for victims, and we are prepared to employ the necessary measures to protect and uphold your rights after an accident of this nature.
 When facing trucking and insurance companies, you need to match fire with fire by hiring the best Houston personal injury attorneys.